 It's also one of the best ways to use up leftovers.
 Grab some leftover cooked rice, cooked or rotisserie chicken, a couple of eggs, and some frozen veggies, and have a complete meal.
 It's affordable and I promise that it tastes even better than the takeout version.
 My family requests it regularly.

 How to make Chicken Fried Rice

-- Cook the chicken: Heat a combination of sesame oil and olive oil over medium high heat in a skillet.
-Add the chicken and cook for 5-7 minutes, stirring a couple times, until the chicken is just cooked through.
+- Cook the chicken: Heat a combination of sesame oil and olive oil over medium-high heat in a skillet.
+Add the chicken and cook for 5-7 minutes, stirring a couple of times, until the chicken is just cooked through.
 Remove and set aside.

 - Cook the egg: Add the whisked egg to the hot pan.
 Once it begins to cook, lightly scramble it.
 Remove from the pan and set aside.